James A. Robinson: Career

-Academic research
+Research

 Economic Origins of Dictatorship and Democracy

 Economic Origins of Dictatorship and Democracy (2006), co-authored by Robinson with Daron Acemoglu analyzes the creation and consolidation of democratic societies.
-They argue that "democracy consolidates when elites do not have strong incentive to overthrow it.
+They argue that "democracy consolidates when elites do not have a strong incentive to overthrow it.
 These processes depend on (1) the strength of civil society, (2) the structure of political institutions, (3) the nature of political and economic crises, (4) the level of economic inequality, (5) the structure of the economy, and (6) the form and extent of globalization."
+The book's title is derived from Social Origins of Dictatorship and Democracy, a 1966 book by Barrington Moore Jr.

 Why Nations Fail

 In Why Nations Fail: The Origins of Power, Prosperity, and Poverty (2012), Acemoglu and Robinson argue that economic growth at the forefront of technology requires political stability, which the Mayan civilization (to name only one) did not have, and creative destruction.
 The latter cannot occur without institutional restraints on the granting of monopoly and oligopoly rights.
-They say that the industrial revolution began in Great Britain, because the English Bill of Rights 1689 created such restraints.
-For example, a steam boat built in 1705 by Denis Papin was demolished by a boatmen guild in Münden, Germany.
+They say that the Industrial Revolution began in Great Britain, because the English Bill of Rights 1689 created such restraints.
+For example, a steamboat built in 1705 by Denis Papin was demolished by a boatmen guild in Münden, Germany.
 Papin went to London, where several of his papers were published by the Royal Society.
 Thomas Newcomen extended Papin's work into a steam engines in 1712, and became a commercial success, while Papin died in 1713 and was buried in an unmarked pauper's grave.

 Acemoglu and Robinson insist that "development differences across countries are exclusively due to differences in political and economic institutions, and reject other theories that attribute some of the differences to culture, weather, geography or lack of knowledge about the best policies and practices."
 For example, "Soviet Russia generated rapid growth as it caught up rapidly with some of the advanced technologies in the world [but] was running out of steam by the 1970s" because of a lack of creative destruction.